Jinlock9/jinlock9.github.io/_posts/2025-02-12-paper-review-smart-compiler-dumb-machine.md

 ---

 ### Reference
-J. A. Fisher, J. R. Ellis, J. C. Ruttenberg, and A. Nicolau, *"Parallel Processing: A Smart Compiler and a Dumb Machine,"* Proceedings of the ACM SIGPLAN '84 Symposium on Compiler Construction, **SIGPLAN Notices**, vol. 19, no. 6, pp. 37–47, June 1984.
+Fisher, Joseph A., John R. Ellis, John C. Ruttenberg and Alexandru Nicolau.
+“Parallel processing: a smart compiler and a dumb machine.”
+SIGPLAN Conferences and Workshops (1984).